dpsanders/SatisfiabilityInterface.jl/README.md

 See also the `examples` directory for basic usage.

-Currently for actually solving the resulting SAT problem you need to install the `CryptoMiniSAT5` SAT solver, e.g. with
+The resulting SAT problem is solved, by default, using the `CryptoMiniSAT5` SAT solver, which is automatically installed.

-`brew install cryptominisat`

-on Mac.

-In the future this will be installed automatically.

 ## Author